 Choose a variable type from the list of events and once selected, you will need to key in the name of the variable and remaining details for the configuration.
 Click Save.

 - Save the HTML custom tag.
-Use the Tag Assistant to preview and verify that the custom tag is working/firing.
-Type in the URL of that page that would be firing the tag.
-A browser will pop up after you click CONNECT.
+Use the GTM Tag Assistant to preview and verify that the custom tag is working/firing.
+Type in the URL of that page that would be firing the tag and click CONNECT.
+A browser loaded with your URL will pop up to fire the tag.

-You will see something similar to the screenshot shown below, showing you all the tags on that page that you have just typed in.
+You will see something like the screenshot shown below, showing you all the tags on that page that you have just typed in.

-To verify that the tag is being fired correctly, depending on where you have embedded the tag, click on the button or item which you have embedded the XPO tag to observe the firing event in the Tag Assistant.
-The event should be indicated with "successful".
+To verify that the tag is correct, depending on where you have embedded the tag, click on the button or item which you have embedded the XPO tag to observe the firing event in the Tag Assistant.
+The event should be indicated as "successful".

-Once you have verified that all are in order, you are ready to publish and live it.
-These changes will immediately be reflected on your website that has installed the GTM script.
+Once you have verified that the tag(s) are in order, you are ready to publish and live it.
+These changes will be immediately reflected on your website.